 • Filing false insurance claims.

-• Refusing to pay or evading child support or manipulating the divorce process by drawing it out by hiding or not disclosing assets.
+• Manipulating the divorce process by drawing it out by hiding or not disclosing assets.

 The Impact of Financial Abuse

 The short- and long-term effects of financial abuse can be devastating.
-In the short-term, access to assets is imperative to staying safe.
+In the short term, access to assets is imperative to staying safe.
 Without assets, survivors are often unable to obtain safe and affordable housing or the funds to provide for themselves or their children.
 With realistic fears of homelessness, it is little wonder that survivors sometimes return to an abusive partner.

 For those who manage to escape the abuse and survive initially, they often face overwhelming odds in obtaining long-term security and safety.
 Ruined credit scores, sporadic employment histories, and legal issues caused by the abuse make it extremely difficult to gain independence, safety, and long-term security.